montezume/react-fun-table/README.md

 # react-fun-table
 A a reusable react data grid component made with styled-components.
-By default, the table header and the first column is sticky.
+By default, the table header and the first column is sticky (using css).
+You must install styled-components as a dependancy in order to use this package!

 ```js
 <Table